Start a Free Chat

 Haematology & CAR-T

 NMPA-approved CAR-T protocols for B-cell lymphoma, ALL, and multiple myeloma.
 High-volume bone marrow transplant unit.
 Active clinical trials for relapsed/refractory haematological malignancies.
-National reference centre for complex haematological cases referred from across China.
+National reference center for complex haematological cases referred from across China.

 Nationally ranked endocrinology department.
 Complex type 1 and type 2 diabetes management, insulin pump therapy, thyroid disease, Graves’ ophthalmopathy, adrenal insufficiency, Cushing’s syndrome, pituitary disorders.
 One of China’s largest endocrine disease outcome databases.